towner-10/towner-10/README.md

 ### So what about me?
 - 🎓 Current Software Engineering student at Western University
 - 📚 Currently learning how to use Rust and using it to build server-side software
+- 👨‍🏫 Sailing Instructor
+- ⛵ Sailing is cool
 - 🤖 FRC Programming Mentor
-- ⛵ Sailing is cool

 <br/>